Costco Employee Retirement Guide

 Maximizing Your Costco 401(k) Plan

-- Employer Match: Ensure you have contributed enough to receive the full 50% match on the first $500 of contributions each year.
+• Employer Match: Contribute enough each year to receive the full 50% match on the first $500.

-- Rollover Options: Consider rolling your 401(k) into an IRA for greater investment flexibility and estate planning benefits.
+• Rollover Options: Consider rolling your 401(k) into an IRA for greater investment flexibility and improved estate planning.

 Employee Stock Purchase Plan (ESPP)

-- Tax Considerations: Holding stock for at least one year after purchase and two years after the offering date qualifies for long-term capital gains treatment.
+• Tax Strategy: To qualify for long-term capital gains treatment, hold shares at least one year after purchase and two years after the offering date.

 Individual Retirement Accounts (IRAs)

-- Roth IRA Conversions: Converting some 401(k) or traditional IRA funds to a Roth IRA can provide tax-free withdrawals later.
+• Roth Conversions: Converting some funds into a Roth IRA can lead to tax-free withdrawals in the future.

-- Required Minimum Distributions (RMDs): These start at age 73 and must be factored into your income planning.
+• Required Minimum Distributions (RMDs): Begin at age 73 and should be factored into your income plan.

 2. Social Security and Medicare Planning